mariocasciaro/npm-workspace/README.md

 A command line utility to ease the `link`-ing of local npm modules, especially when `link`-ing modules with `peerDependencies`.

-Use this in combination with [git-workspace](https://github.com/mariocasciaro/git-workspace) if you want to manage multiple repositories for each project/module (e.g. a private and a public repo)

 ## This is for you if

 In short, if you use `npm link` a lot.